sparisi/autoenc/README.md

 Simple implementation of (convolutional) autoencoders in Keras and Tensorflow.
-The code is commented and pretty much-self explanatory.
+The code is commented and pretty much self-explanatory.

 Data stores
 * `I`: 1000 flattened images,